alfmunny/leetcode/1-Two-Sum/README.md

 # [1.
 Two Sum](https://leetcode.com/problems/two-sum/)

-ven an array of integers, return indices of the two numbers such that they add up to a specific target.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.

 You may assume that each input would have exactly one solution, and you may not use the same element twice.